-Be Accessible is a social change initiative and a holistic framework for accessibility with a mission to create a truly accessible country for us all.
+Be.
+Lab (formerly Be.
+Accessible) is a social change initiative and a holistic framework for accessibility with a mission to create a truly accessible country for us all.

 Supported Living Payment is assistance for people who have, or are caring for someone with a health condition, injury or disability.

-Carers NZ is a national not for profit supporting a network of approximately 50,000 individual carers and supporting organisations.
+Carers NZ is a national not-for-profit supporting a network of approximately 50,000 individual carers and supporting organisations.
 They do not charge a membership fee and fundraise to share resources freely with family carers.

 Diabetes New Zealand is the only national charity in New Zealand representing and supporting people affected by diabetes.

 What is trauma?
 A trauma is an extreme event that overwhelms our normal coping mechanisms.
 Knocked off our feet we suffer a range of distressing symptoms and may struggle to make sense of things.
 While family, friends and other social supports, as well as the passage of time, often provide healing this is not always the case.

 Skylight - Because grief happens and support matters.
 Offering a wide range of services to those facing tough times of change, loss, trauma and grief in the Wairarapa, Auckland and Wellington regions.

 The Disability Resource Centre is a not-for-profit community focused organisation committed to meeting the needs of disabled people, older persons and their families/whanau.

 Medical alarms help seniors and people with disabilities to continue enjoying their independence for longer.
 They also provide reassurance for families and friends.
 St John is New Zealand’s leading medical alarm provider.
 Ours are the only medical alarms monitored directly by St. John and are the medical alarms recommended most often by GPs.
 Choosing a St John Medical Alarm helps to support St John Ambulance and other essential community services.
 St John has a new initiative in partnership with ACC we now offer all customers a full Home Safety Check to prevent against falls.